multi-coop/datami-documentation-content/texts/why-gitribute/why-gitribute-en.md

 At this point the alternative became quite clear :

-- either enjoy the absurdity of the situation ;
+- either enjoy the absurdity of the situation (tempting) ;
 - **OR** there was - perhaps - room for **something new to imagine**.

 <p class="has-text-centered mt-3 mb-4">